kubernetes/community/contributors/design-proposals/apiserver-count-fix.md

 }
 ```

+The reconcile loop will expire endpoints that do not meet the duration.
+On
-On each reconcile loop (defaults to every 10 seconds currently):
+each reconcile loop (the loop runs every 10 seconds currently):

 1. Retrieve `kube-apiserver-endpoints-config` ConfigMap (as configMap)
 1. Retrieve `kube-apiserver-endpoints` ConfigMap (as endpointMap)